Xilinx/mlir-aie/docs/Building.md

     source utils/env_setup.sh <mlir-aie>/install <llvm dir>/install
     ```

 6. **Only for the VCK5000:** The PCIe AIR runtime requires the use of the [AIR PCIe kernel driver](https://github.com/Xilinx/ROCm-air-platforms/tree/main/driver).
-The driver directory in the [ROCm-air-platforms](https://github.com/Xilinx/ROCm-air-platforms) repository contains documentation on how to compile and load the AIR PCIe kernel driver.
+This directory contains documentation on how to compile and load the AIR PCIe kernel driver.

 Note that when coming back to this install with a fresh environment, it is necessary to rerun the `utils/env_setup.sh` script to setup your environment as well as activate the Python virtual environment using the following command.
 ```